Chandrakeer/DSA/Arrays/README.md

 # Array Notes

-## Structure to solve questions in interview
+## Structure to solve questions in Interview

 Step 1: Restate the problem in your own words to confirm understanding.

 Step 2: Describe the approach step-by-step: initializations, loop or condition, and what you return.